micande1/CDWM-change-desktop-with-mouse-/README.md

 # CDWM-change-desktop-with-mouse-
 A mini-utility for changing the desktop using the side buttons.
-ONLY WINDOWS
+ONLY WINDOWS!